The conformal logarithmic Laplacian on the sphere: Yamabe-type problems and Sobolev spaces: Functional settings for weak solutions

-and each term in \eqref{cELdef} is finite. \end{enumerate} \end{theorem} \begin{proof} The density of $C^\infty_c(\rn)$ in $D^{log}(\rn)$ follows by adapting the proof of the fractional case (see, for example, \cite[Theorem 3.1]{BGV21}).
+\end{enumerate} \end{theorem} \begin{proof} The density of $C^\infty_c(\rn)$ in $D^{log}(\rn)$ follows by adapting the proof of the fractional case (see, for example, \cite[Theorem 3.1]{BGV21}).
 We give the details in the appendix for completeness (see Proposition \ref{satz:dicht1}).
 In particular, there is an isometric isomorphism between $D^{log}(\rn)$ and the completion of $C^\infty_c(\rn)$ with respect to the norm $\|\cdot\|.$ This yields that $D^{log}(\rn)$ is complete.

 Let $v\in C_c^\infty(\rn)$.
 By Pitt's inequality \eqref{Pittineq},